foodcoopshop/foodcoopshop/README.md

 ## Installation

 This is the developers area.
 If you want to use the software "as is", please follow the [installation details](https://github.com/foodcoopshop/foodcoopshop/wiki/Installation-details) in the project's wiki.
-If you have questions please drop me an email: office@foodcoopshop.com (Mario).
+If you have questions or if you **want be informed if a new version is relased**, please drop me an email: office@foodcoopshop.com (Mario).

 ## Requirements
 * Server with root access / sudo and cronjobs